 (I) Disclosure Required by Law

-The University will not include the names of Complainants, Respondents, or other identifying information in publicly available reports that are compiled as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, and when issuing timely warnings as required by the Clery Act, will withhold as confidential the names of such individuals.
+The University will not include the names of Complainants, Respondents, or other identifying information in publicly available reports that are compiled as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.

 (J) Disclosure to Law Enforcement

 In certain circumstances, the University may need to report an incident to law enforcement authorities.
-Such circumstances include but are not limited to incidents that warrant the undertaking of safety and security measures for the protection of the individual and/or the campus community, or situations in which there is clear and imminent danger and/or a weapon may be involved.
-Complainants may choose to notify authorities personally and directly with or without the University’s assistance, or may choose not to notify such authorities personally.
+Such circumstances include, but are not limited to, incidents that warrant the undertaking of safety and security measures for the protection of the individual and/or the campus community, or situations in which there is clear and imminent danger and/or a weapon may be involved.
+Complainants may choose to notify authorities directly with or without the University’s assistance, or may choose not to notify such authorities.

 SERVICES AND ACCOMMODATIONS